 Ask Our Optometrist in Astoria About Protecting Your Eyes from Digital Eye Strain and Blue Light

 There are a number of options for reducing digital eye strain and your exposure to blue light which include workspace ergonomics, computer glasses, specialized lenses and protective coatings.
 The first step is to get a comprehensive eye exam, making sure you speak to your eye doctor about how often you use a computer and digital device.
 This will help your doctor to get the full picture of your eye and vision needs in order to determine which option is best for you.
 It was also help the doctor to identify any underlying issues that could be worsening your symptoms.
+One of our specialties is our management of ocular diseases.

 Proper Lighting and Screen Brightness: You want the screen to be as bright as the surrounding environment or the brightest object in the room (depending on what is most comfortable for you).
 Therefore interior lighting or sunlight from the outdoors should be dimmed or blocked.
 Use fewer light fixtures or lower voltage light bulbs and close curtains or blinds when possible.
 Adjust the brightness and contrast of your monitor to the levels that are most comfortable.